jgagne/id-sp21-ec/README.md

 Continue work on your wiki web page or site with the following visual enhancements:

 1. Add a web font for headings via Google Fonts
-2. To be determined
+2. Review and apply Week 7 and 8 homework into current project

 ### Wrap-Up

-- Complete how-to project rubric (task list); to be announced as an Issue in your repo
+- Complete How-To: Rubric Task List; to be announced as an Issue in your repo

 #### Read Me